Search powered by AI

 Nutrition & Movement

-January is here, and you know what that means: Dry January, a month free of alcohol, is here too.
+January is here, and you know what that means: Dry January, a month free of alcohol, is upon us.

-To prepare, we did some leg work to find out how a booze-free month can help you.
-We found that abstaining from drinking alcohol for 31 days can not only benefit your mind and your body but also your wallet.
+If you’re not familiar with the Dry January movement, we did some leg work to find out how a booze-free month can help you.
+It turns out abstaining from drinking alcohol for 31 days can not only benefit your mind and your body but also your wallet.

 Alcohol Change UK, the organization that started the increasingly popular sobriety challenge in 2013, reported that 65% of those who participate cited improved health, 70% reported better sleep, and 66% reported more energy — not to mention that a whopping 86% reported saving money.
 (We’re not sure what that other 14% replaced their booze budget with!)